India’s Hydrogen Purchase Obligation

 Key Takeaways

 The Green Hydrogen Standard for India, legally notified in August 2023, defined the 2 kg CO₂e/kg H₂ threshold.
-However, it was the subsequent operational rollout of the Green Hydrogen Certification Scheme (GHCI) in April 2025 that provided the foundational auditing architecture.
-GHCI materially improves the enforceability of any future HPO by enabling measurement, reporting, and verification.
+However, it was the subsequent operational rollout of the Green Hydrogen Certification Scheme (GHCI) in April 2025 that finally provided the foundational auditing architecture.
+The GHCI materially improves the enforceability of any future HPO by enabling proper measurement, reporting, and verification.

 What the Green Hydrogen Obligation in India actually proposes